plakapenka/sasamp/README.md

-Client for LIVE RUSSIA Community developed by vl4sov
+Client for LIVE RUSSIA Community